microsoft/typechat.net/README.md

 * **TypeChat.Program**: Classes to synthesize, validate and run  ***JSON programs***

-* **TypeChat.SemanticKernel**: Integration with Microsoft Semantic Kernel - access to language models, support for Semantic Kernel Plugins, Embeddings and Semantic Memory
+* **TypeChat.SemanticKernel**: Integration with Microsoft Semantic Kernel: language models, Semantic Kernel Plugins and Embeddings

-* **TypeChat.Dialog** (Early): Classes for working with interactive Agents
+* **TypeChat.Dialog** (Early): Classes for working with interactive Agents that have history.

 * **TypeChat.App**: Useful support classes and extensions used by Typechat examples, such as Text Classifiers.
 These may also be useful for other apps built using Typechat